Genuine monogamy relations in no-signaling theories - a geometric approach: Monogamy relations for many qubits

 and adding them together, we arrive at the following Bell type inequality

-where $X \in \{ C, D \}$ (see Fig.~\ref{fig:tripartite}).
 This separation Bell inequality is a generalization of the quadrangle inequality known in elementary geometry and first implemented to test local realism by Schumacher \cite{Schumacher91}.
-Recently, such Bell inequalities were derived and discussed for multipartite systems~\cite{DUTTA18}.
-This inequality is violated by quantum mechanics with a GHZ state as shown in the Appendix~\ref{APX:Quantum_violation}.
-The quantum mechanical violation is possible because in the derivation of the inequality~(\ref{eq:tri_bell_LR}) we assumed the existence of what we call the {\it bridge separation} $A_1B_2A_2B_1$, which is the statistical separation between the events corresponding to the measurements of non-commuting observables, $A_1, A_2$ and $B_1,B_2$ respectively.
-Obviously, in any local realistic (LR) model, the bridge separation exists but the quantum violation of (\ref{eq:tri_bell_LR}) shows that it does not exist in quantum theory.
-This is along the lines of Fine's paper~\cite{Fine} as the existence of the bridge separation would imply the existence of a joint probability distribution for non-commuting observables.
+The above tripartite Bell inequality is tight~\cite{DUTTA18}.
+This inequality is violated by quantum mechanics with a GHZ state (see Section \ref{APX:Quantum_violation}).
+The quantum violation is possible because in the derivation of~(\ref{eq:tri_bell_LR}) we assumed the existence of the statistical separation between the events corresponding to the measurements of non-commuting observables, $A_1, A_2$ and $B_1,B_2$ respectively.
+In any local realistic (LR) model such a statistical separation exists but the quantum violation of (\ref{eq:tri_bell_LR}) shows that it does not exist in quantum theory.
+This is in line with Fine's theorem~\cite{Fine} as the existence of the statistical distance between non-commuting observables (non-comeasurable events) would imply the existence of a joint probability distribution for non-commuting observables.
+For a more detailed explanation, see \ref{APX:Kolmogorov}.
+Note that a different chaining of triangle inequalities lead to the Bell inequalities with a minus sign at a different separation.
+However, such all variant Bell inequalities are physically equivalent.
+In order to represent which separation is assigned minus, we denote the inequality in (\ref{eq:tri_bell_LR}) as $\mathcal{B}_{ABC}^{111}$.
+Additionally, we would like to mentioned that the lowerbound of the separation inequality for LR model is given zero as shown in (\ref{eq:tri_bell_LR}) and the one for the no-signaling principle is $-1$.
+The Bell inequalities with such boundaries are called normalized Bell inequalities, for example, see~\cite{Junge10, Rosset14} address normalized Bell functions that have the same LR and no-signaling models.
+However, our case is a natural result of deploying a chaining of triangle inequalities.
+We have no intention of deriving the normalized Bell inequalities.

-We now derive a monogamy relation for the violations of two Bell inequalities $\mathcal{B}_{ABC}$ and $\mathcal{B}_{ABD}$ in any no-signaling theory.
-Let us first note that every LR model trivially satisfies the monogamy inequality